qdw/heretical-perl/preliminaries/preliminaries-001.md

 # YesSQL #

-!SLIDE bullets incremental
+!SLIDE smbullets incremental

 # Preliminaries #

 .notes There's lots of material.
 We're going move quickly.
 Please raise your hand if something is unclear; for longer questions, I'm leaving 15 minutes for Q&A.

-* Show of hands:  how many people have used an ORM (Perl or other)?
+* Show of hands:  how many people have used *some* ORM?

 * How many people have been frustrated by that ORM?

-* How many people have never used a (web) MVC framework?
+* How many people have used a (web) MVC framework?

+* How many people have never used Perl?
+DBI?